 - To bake, divide evenly among muffins pans or stir the batter before baking and use however much you need.
 At this point, you can also stir in dates and walnuts.

-- Fill the muffin pans almost to the top and bake for 15 minutes.
-Let cool completely, then spoon icing over the top if desired.
+- Fill the muffin pans almost to the top and bake for 15 minutes or up to 22 (if using oil, they might take a little longer).

 - Store any leftover batter in an airtight container.